railsstudent/ng-spanish-menu/README.md

 - Test components with Storybook
 - Someone who is good at UX (Not me!!!!) will design the application layout

+# Data

+- Should food menu be hardcoded data in the component?
+- Should food menu loaded from static JSON file through http service?
+- Should food menu loaded from backend API that we create?

+# CSS

+- Angular Material?
+- Bootstrap?
+- TailwindCSS?

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.